d-exclaimation/pioneer/Documentation/references/enums.md

 ||| `apolloSandbox`

-Redirect to Apollo Sandbox (only for [subscriptions-graphql-ws](https://github.com/apollographql/subscriptions-transport-ws))
+Redirect to Apollo Sandbox

 |||

 ||| `bananaCakePop`

-Redirect to Banana Cake Pop for the cloud (only for [subscriptions-graphql-ws](https://github.com/apollographql/subscriptions-transport-ws))
+Redirect to Banana Cake Pop for the cloud)

 |||